stepanataccolade/docsv2/sources/ci_configure.md

     - feature/*
 ```
 ```
-# this config will only build stage,  prod, all branches beginning with "beta" and all git-flow branches in the "release" branch
+# this config will only build the following branches: stage,  prod, all branches beginning with "beta" and all git-flow branches in the "release" branch
 branches:
   only:
     - stage